 top of page

-Meryl recently graduated from Berklee College of Music with a Bachelor of Music degree in Songwriting.
+Meryl graduated from Berklee College of Music with a Bachelor of Music degree in Songwriting.
 She has performed in venues across the country in her duo Two Birds, alongside her five-piece band, and solo.
 She also opened for NPR’s Tiny Desk Top Shelf Judges Pick of 2019, The Collection (who also happens to be Meryl’s favorite band).

 Read More!

 In addition to creating music, Meryl is also passionate about music education, giving others a way to express themselves through music.
-While in high school, she taught beginning guitar to children and adults.
+While in high school, she taught beginner guitar to children and adults.
 She also has experience as a song leader— guiding and teaching prayers through music—at her hometown synagogue in the Chicago area and synagogues in Boston.
-Meryl even co-wrote a nationwide-known version of the Sh’ma prayer called “Sh’ma (You Shall Love)” with her friends, Sam and Zach Powers.
-This song is sung at Jewish summer camps and synagogues across the country.
+Meryl even co-wrote a nationwide-known version of the Sh’ma prayer called Sh’ma (You Shall Love) with her friends, Sam and Zach Powers.
+This version is sung at Jewish summer camps and synagogues across the country.

 Featuring Info